odoo/documentation/accounting/localizations/argentina.rst

 Sequences
 ~~~~~~~~~
 In case that you want to synchronize the next number in the sequence in Odoo based on the next
-number in the AFIP POS, the next button that is visible under developer mode can be use:
+number in the AFIP POS, the next button that is visible under :doc:`developer mode
+<../../general/developer_mode/activate>` can be use:

 .. image:: media/argentina_edi_05.png
    :align: center